 Imagine, though we have a classroom of 100 pupils.
 One fails.
 It’s likely his fault.
 Maybe he played too many video games.
-But if 99 students fails, then it’s not a problem with the students.
+But if 99 students fail, then it’s not a problem with the students.
 The problem is with the teacher.
-In obesity, the problem of rampant obesity means that it is very obviously not the fault of the people.
+In obesity, the problem of rampant obesity means that it is obviously not the fault of the people.
 The fault lies with the official dietary advice.

 - What you eat